beast-dev/doc/tutorials/influenza_phylodynamics/influenza_phylodynamics_tutorial.md

 This panel contains settings about the tree.
 Firstly the starting tree is specified to be ‘randomly generated’.
 The other main setting here is to specify the ‘Tree prior’ which describes how the population size is expected to change over time for coalescent models.
 The default tree prior is set to a constant size coalescent prior.

 To estimate the epidemic growth rate, we will change this demographic model to an exponential growth coalescent prior, which is intuitively appealing for viral outbreaks.
-Switch the option for ‘Tree Prior’ to ‘Coalescent: Exponential Growth’.
+Switch the option for ‘Tree Prior’ to ‘Coalescent: Exponential Growth’:

+{% include image.html file="fig8.png" prefix="tutorials/influenza_phylodynamics/" caption="" %}

 #### Setting up the priors

 Now switch to the ‘Priors’ tab.
 This panel has a table showing every parameter of the currently selected model and what the prior distribution is for each.
 A prior allows the user to ‘inform’ the analysis by selecting a particular distribution.
 Although some of the default priors may be improper, with sufficiently informative data the posterior becomes proper.
 If priors or not set, they will appear in red.

+{% include image.html file="fig9.png" prefix="tutorials/influenza_phylodynamics/" caption="" %}

 Note that a prior distribution must be specified for every parameter and whilst BEAUti provides default options these are not necessarily tailored to the problem and data being analyzed.
 In this case, the default Laplace prior prefers relatively small growth rates while this parameter take can take on relatively large values on this epidemic scale.
 Therefore, we will increase the variance of this prior distribution by setting the scale to 100.